cobilab/falcon/README.md

 ## CITATION ##

-On using this software/method please cite:
+On using this software/method please cite the url: https://github.com/pratas/falcon
-paper: to submit..

 ## ISSUES ##